Specific entry requirements

 Total fee: 99200 SEK

 Strategic Communication is a programme designed for students with different subject backgrounds within the wide field of communication.
-Bringing together different skills, students develop a critical understanding of, and competence to implement, strategic communication.
-By strategic communication we mean professional communication aimed at satisfying long-term organisational and community goals.
+Bringing together different skills, students develop a critical understanding of, and competence to, implement, strategic communication.
+By strategic communication we refer to professional communication aimed at satisfying long-term organisational and community goals.